ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 The following list specifies the 2 file types which will be accepted by the **U.S IOOS National Glider Data Assembly Center** and the required naming conventions for each:

- - **glider_yyyymmddTHHMMSSZ_rt.nc:** Data gathered in real-time or near real-time.
+ - **glider_yyyymmddTHHMMSSZ.nc:** Data gathered in real-time or near real-time.
 These files typically contain a subset of the full-resolution data provided in the delayed mode NetCDF files.
  - **glider_yyyymmddTHHMMSSZ_delayed.nc:** Delayed-mode data set typically submitted after the glider is recovered. **Delayed mode data may include a quality assessment but this is not required currently.**

 Where

 _glider_
-: Identifying name or type abbreviation for the glider
+: Identifying name or type abbreviation for the glider.

 _yyyymmddTHHMMSSZ_
 : [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) formatted date representing the start time of the data acquisition, followed by **Z** to denote UTC time, not a local time zone.

-_'rt' or 'delayed'_
+_'delayed'_
-: string specifying real-time (during deployment) or delayed mode (post-recovery) data acquisition
+: string specifying delayed mode (post-recovery) data acquisition.

-Ideally, the <strong>glider_yyyymmddTHHMMSS_rt.nc</strong> files will be provided by the individual operators during the deployment and the <strong>glider_yyyymmddTHHMMSS_delayed.nc</strong> files will be provided after the glider has been recovered and the full data set processed.
+Ideally, the <strong>glider_yyyymmddTHHMMSS.nc</strong> files will be provided by the individual operators during the deployment and the <strong>glider_yyyymmddTHHMMSS_delayed.nc</strong> files will be provided after the glider has been recovered and the full data set processed.
 It is expected, where applicable, that all files will contain the appropriate <strong>VARIABLE_qc</strong> variables to convey some level of quality assurance for the data.
 A discussion of these variables and their relationship to the sensor variables is found [below](#variables).

 ## Global Attributes

 The following is the list of required global attributes that must be included in each NetCDF file submitted to the **NGDAC**.
 This list was created from a variety of sources with the goal of providing a complete metadata record of the data set.
 More information on these sources can be found at the following locations:
- - **CF1.6**: Section 2.6 of the current (v1.6) Climate and Forecast [conventions](http://cf-pcmdi.llnl.gov/documents/cf-conventions/1.6/cf-conventions.html#description-of-file-contents)
+ - **CF1.6**: Section 2.6 of v1.6 Climate and Forecast [conventions](http://cfconventions.org/cf-conventions/v1.6.0/cf-conventions.html)
  - **ACDD**: Attribute Conventions for Dataset Discovery [Home page](http://wiki.esipfed.org/index.php?title=Category:Attribute_Conventions_Dataset_Discovery) and [Current Standard](http://wiki.esipfed.org/index.php/Attribute_Convention_for_Data_Discovery_%28ACDD%29)
  - **NCEI**: Guidance from NOAA's National Centers for Environmental Information on netCDF templates to promote good stewardship and archiving.
 [NCEI Templates](http://www.nodc.noaa.gov/data/formats/netcdf/) and [global attribute suggestions](http://www.nodc.noaa.gov/data/formats/netcdf/#guidancetable).
- - **IMOS/ANFOG**: IMOS Data Management manual version [3.1](http://imos.org.au/fileadmin/user_upload/shared/ANFOG/ANFOG_data_management3_1.pdf)
+ - **IMOS/ANFOG**: IMOS Data Management manual version [5.1](http://imos.org.au/fileadmin/user_upload/shared/ANFOG/ANFOG_DataManagement_UsersManual_v5.1_21Aug2018.pdf)
  - **IOOS**: Internal discussion within the IOOS Glider Data Team.

 ### Caveats